5 Best Day Trips From London You Won’t Want to Miss

-Keep in mind, though, that the way you choose to travel will affect your time to get to these destinations.
-Sometimes taking the underground is best while other times booking a tour is the most efficient way to travel.
+Remember, though, that the way you travel will affect your time to get to these destinations.
+Sometimes taking the underground is best, while other times booking a tour is the most efficient way to travel.

 The best day trips from London are listed below, including the quickest way to get there.
 This way, you can make sure you don’t waste any of your holiday time.